Last Updated on April 1, 2022 by Editorial Team

 7. Position Words Activity Cards

-Positional word vocabulary is an essential concept that can make kids a fluent writer or speaker.
-Many times, this skill remains under-developed and leads to errors in written work when kids grow up.
+Positional word vocabulary is an essential concept that can make kids fluent writers or speakers.
+Many times, this skill remains underdeveloped and leads to errors in written work when kids grow up.
 Hence, early intervention and ample practice at the right age is a must.
 This activity card is strategically designed to befriend kids with various objects having rhyming sounds along with the position words’ usage.

 Summing up,